hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 issuer.cert-manager.io/cfe-selfsigned-issuer created
 ```

-Below is the deployed self-signed custom resource definition (CRD) *Issuer* in the namespace *nginx-apps* in which you want to generate certificate:
+Below is the deployed self-signed custom resource definition (CRD) *Issuer* in the namespace *cfe-games* in which you want to generate certificate:

 ```shell
 $ kubectl get issuer -n cfe-games